SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/05-Switch-Case.md

 The statement compares a given value with defined constants and depending on the result, it takes an action.

 - We put **the variable** that we want to **compare**, inside the **brackets after the operator** `switch` and it is called a **"selector"**
-- The type must be **comparable** (numbers, strings,etc)
+- The type must be **comparable** (numbers, strings, etc)
 - **Consecutively**, the program starts comparing each value which is found after the case labels
 - Upon a match, the execution of the code from the respective place begins and continues until it reaches the operator `break`

-`break` might be skipped, in order to execute a code from other `case` construction, until it reaches another operator.
+`break` might be skipped, to execute a code from another `case` construction, until it reaches another operator.

 When **no matches** are **found**, the `default` construction is being executed, **if** such **exists**.